 During the reporting period, the board of directors and the board of supervisors implemented the decision-making decisions and supervisory policies by fully performing their functions in making strategic decisions and supervision.
 They also set the 2015 operational plans in a scientific way, completed the issuance of the second tranche of preferred shares of RMB13 billion, continued to deepen the group-oriented operations, pragmatically promoted the reforms towards professionalism and committed to fulfill social responsibilities.
 Meanwhile, they organized directors and supervisors to conduct research and special inspections on corporate finance+Internet finance, environment finance, asset management, five year development planning, asset quality control, internal control of the Bank at all levels, thereby gaining an all-round understanding of the business operation and management of the Company, and further improving the directors' and supervisors' capability and professionalism in fulfilling their duties in compliance with the law.
-The Company effectively implemented the transmission mechanism for major decisions of the board of directors and the feedback mechanism for supervision recommendations of the board of supervisors, which accurately conveyed the spirits of the meetings of the board of directors and the board of supervisors, promoted the steady and sustainable development of the Company, and safeguarded the interests of all shareholders and stakeholders.
+The Company effectively implemented the transmission mechanism for major decisions of the board of directors and the feedback mechanism for supervision recommendations of the board of supervisors, which accurately conveyed the spirits of the meetings of the board of directors and the interests of all shareholders and stakeholders.